utshomax/postman-docs/src/pages/docs/postman-flows/reference/blocks-list.md

 <img alt="Repeat block" src="https://assets.postman.com/postman-labs-docs/all-blocks/repeat-block.png" width="129px"/>

-Will run all of the blocks that come after it the specified number of times until a **Collect** block is encountered in which case it will stop repeating all blocks that come after the **Collect** block.
+Runs all of the blocks that come after it the specified number of times until a **Collect** block is encountered in which case it will stop repeating all blocks that come after the **Collect** block.

 **Count** - The number of times to run the block.